-The final leg of the path is the fruition of foundational, individual liberation and the perfecting of one’s practice.
-It is the continuous path to indestructible wakefulness (thank you Trungpa), the vajrayana, the diamond vehicle, which is the means that establishes a continuum (tantra) and unceasing play of the natural state and dependent arisings.
-In this, the only action left is to let go completely.
-Let go of practices.
-Let go of doctrines.
-Let go of preconceptions.
-Let go of all that arise from our internal fortifications, built for our own survival.
+The final leg of the path is the continuum (tantra) of indestructible, foundational, transformation.
+The diamond vehicle is an unceasing play of the natural state of dependent arisings.
+In this, the only action left is to let go completely of practices, doctrines, preconceptions.
+Let go of all that arise from our internal fortifications, ancestrally built for survival.
 Let go of effort.

 Where previously we made a huge effort, our practice now becomes effortless … yet we still sit.
 We meditate, but formlessly.
 Effortlessly.
 The separation between sitting and taking action, or even thinking, that was once definable, no longer exists — all is non-meditation.
-There is no difference between samsara and nirvana.
-All is ‘one taste’, yest distinct in nature.
+There is no difference between samsara and nirvana and all is ‘one taste’ yet distinct in nature.

 * * *